richryan/kilianr/joss/paper.md

 Given time series on, say, gloabl oil production, global economic activity, and the price of oil, a vector autoregressive model identifies the correlations between the data series.
 How are the correlations to be interpreted causally?
+How does a disruption in oil supply affect the price of oil?
 That is, how does a disruption in oil supply affect the price of oil?
 A prominent way to assign causality uses economic theory.
 Economic theory provides short-run restrictions that can be used.